 Day 5: Bellingham to Byrness 14 miles (23kms)

 Day 6: Byrness to Uswayford Farm 15 miles (24kms)

 Day 7: Uswayford Farm to Kirk Yetholm 13 miles (21kms)

-Currency Converter: All of our prices are in British pounds. to estimate the cost in another currency use our currency converter.
+Currency Converter: All of our prices are in British pounds.
+To estimate the cost in another currency use the currency converter here.